metaleaterr/StaticSh0ck/README.md

 3. I block freely if I find out that any of y'all have alternate accounts just to stalk or harass.
 (You know who I'm talking to. *looking at you, @ccherrypie*).

 4 .
 Please keep in mind that I have abandonment issues and others.
-I'm sorry if I become clingy.
+I'm sorry if I become clingyy.
 If you feel uncomfortable, please let me know.

  ___________________________________________________________________________